jensmdriller/google-k8s-workshop/modules/12-pipeline-prerequisites.md

 1. Change directories to `sample-app` of the repo you cloned previously, then initialize the git repository.

     ```shell
-    # make sure you are still in sample-app directory
+    # make sure you are in the sample-app directory
     $ git init
     $ git config credential.helper gcloud.sh
     $ gcloud source repos create gceme